bigcode-project/bigcode-analysis/CONTRIBUTING.md

 A world-class feature request addresses the following points:

 1. Motivation first:
-  * Is it related to a problem/frustration with the library?
+  * Is it related to a problem/frustration with the current features?
 If so, please explain why.
 Providing a code snippet that demonstrates the problem is best.
   * Is it related to something you would need for a project?
 We'd love to hear about it!